SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/01-exploring-data.md

 > >
 > > 1.
 For the column `yr` do `Facet` > `Text facet`.
 A box will appear in the left panel showing that there are 26 unique entries in
 > >    this column.
 > > 2.
-You may have noticed that a numeric facet did not work on the column.
-By default, the columns in OpenRefine are
+If you try to apply a Numeric facet on the same column, you may notice that it won't work.
+This is because, by default, all columns in OpenRefine are
 > >    formatted as text.
 > > 3.
-You can change the format to numbers by selecting the down arrow next to
+You can change the data format to numbers by selecting the down arrow next to
 > >    the `yr` column name, selecting `Edit cells` > `Common transforms` > `To number`.
 Notice when this change was
 > >    applied that the values in the column changed from black to green, and from left-justified to right-justified.
 > >    If you now select `Facet` > `Numeric facet` on column `yr`, a new box is created that shows a histogram of the number of
 > >    entries per year.
 Notice that the data is shown as a number, not a date.
 > > 4.
-You can also transform the column to a date by selecting `Edit cells` > `Common transforms` > `To date`.
+You can also transform the column data type to be date by selecting `Edit cells` > `Common transforms` > `To date`.
 Note the
 > >    program will assume all entries take place on 1st January of the year.
-You can now choose a timeline facet.
+You can now choose a Timeline facet.
+If
+> >    you change the date to date data type, undo that action from the Undo/Redo tab to revert to the numeric data
+> >    type before moving on to the next step.
+> >    We will cover undoing/redoing actions in more detail shortly.
 > > 5.
-Click `Sort by count` in the text facet box to order the counts numerically.
+Click `Sort by count` in the Text facet box to order the counts numerically.
 The year with the most observations
 >      is 1997, and the year with the least is 1977.
 > >
 > {: .solution}